-- 1. To elect nine directors: - 2.
-To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2023; - 3.
-To approve, by non-binding vote, executive compensation; - 4.
-To recommend, by non-binding vote, the frequency of executive compensation votes; and - 5.
+- 1. To elect ten directors; - 2.
+To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2024; - 3.
+To approve, by non-binding vote, executive compensation; and - 4.
 To act upon any other matters that may properly come before the meeting.

-Only shareholders of record at the close of business on April 4, 2023, are entitled to vote at the Annual Meeting.
-A list of shareholders will be available for inspection beginning April 26, 2023, at our corporate headquarters, 14375 NW Science Park Drive, Portland, OR 97229, (503) 985-4000.
+Only shareholders of record at the close of business on March 26, 2024 are entitled to vote at the Annual Meeting.
+A list of shareholders will be available for inspection beginning April 17, 2024 at our corporate headquarters, 14375 NW Science Park Drive, Portland, OR 97229, (503) 985-4000.
 If you would like to view this shareholder list, please contact us at the address or telephone number provided.

 Your vote is very important.
 Whether or not you attend the virtual Annual Meeting, it is important that your shares are represented and voted at the meeting.
-Please promptly submit your vote by internet, by telephone, or by signing, dating, and returning the enclosed proxy card or voting instruction form in the postage-paid envelope provided so that your shares will be represented and voted at the Annual Meeting.
+Please promptly submit your vote by internet, by telephone, or by signing, dating and returning the enclosed proxy card or voting instruction form in the postage-paid envelope provided so that your shares will be represented and voted at the Annual Meeting.